-- If [OFF] is set, the degree of background blur will change depending on the brightness. - If it is set to any setting other than [OFF], you can adjust the background blur regardless of the brightness. - If you turn the < dial to move the cursor to the right, the background will look sharper. - Turning the < > dial to move the cursor to the left will blur the subject's background.
-Note that depending on the lens's maximum aperture (smallest f/number), certain slider adjustments may not be selectable. - If you want to blur the background, see "Shooting Portraits" on page 72. - Depending on the lens and shooting conditions, the background may not look so blurred. - This function cannot be set if you use flash.
+- If [OFF] is set, the degree of background blur will change depending on the brightness. - If it is set to any setting other than [OFF], you can adjust the background blur regardless of the brightness. - If you turn the < or < dial to move the cursor to the right, the background will look sharper. - Turning the < > or < > > dial to move the cursor to the left will blur the subject's background.
+Note that depending on the lens's maximum aperture (smallest f/number), certain slider adjustments may not be selectable. - If you use Live View shooting, you can see how the image is blurred in front of and behind the point of focus.
+When you turn the > or > dial, [Simulating blur] will be displayed on the LCD monitor. - If you want to blur the background, see "Shooting Portraits" on page 80. - Depending on the lens and shooting conditions, the background may not look so blurred. - This function cannot be set if you use flash.
 If <4^> has been set and you set background blur, <७> will be set automatically.

-- If [Simulating blur] is effective during Live View shooting, the image displayed with < (p.126) blinking may have more noise than the actual image being recorded, or it may look dark. - You cannot set both (1) Extra Effect Shot and (2) Ambience-based shots at the same time. - You cannot set both (1) Extra Effect Shot and (3) Background blur at the same time.
+- If [Simulating blur] is effective during Live View shooting, the image displayed with < (p.134) blinking may have more noise than the actual image being recorded, or it may look dark. - You cannot set both (1) Extra Effect Shot and (2) Ambience-based shots at the same time. - You cannot set both (1) Extra Effect Shot and (3) Background blur at the same time.

-- (4) Drive mode: Use the < > dial to make the selection. - <□> Single shooting:
+- (4) Drive mode: Use the > or > dial to make the selection. - <□> Single shooting: